 I like it with just butter, but some guests like to make it even more sweet by adding honey!

 You can also make a batch of this cornbread to make my gluten-free cornbread stuffing recipe.
 Here’s what it looks like:

 Let me know how you enjoy this gluten-free corn bread.
 Please come back and leave a rating and comment when you have a minute!
 Thanks!

 Best Gluten-free Cornbread Recipe:

+Our guests always say this is the best cornbread ever, let alone the best gluten-free cornbread!
+If you don't want a huge pan of cornbread, feel free to cut this recipe in half and use an 8x8 pan.
+I do this when my freezer is full and just our family will be eating it.
+If you have leftovers, these freeze and reheat well.
 If you don't have buttermilk on hand, I recommend using Saco Cultured Buttermilk powder, following the substitution directions on the package. *If the gluten-free flour blend you use already has xanthan gum or guar gum in it, then omit the xanthan gum called for in this recipe. gfJules gluten-free flour blend contains xanthan gum so I don't add any when I use that blend.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 *Originally posted 2013, updated text and photos November 2016.